-Cannabis seeds, peptides, and kratom: these “odd sisters” are peripherally related to the cannabis industry, yet they have singular considerations for compliant, transparent, stable business checking accounts and merchant processing.
+Cannabis seeds, hemp seeds, and kratom are peripherally related to the cannabis industry, yet they have singular considerations for compliant, transparent, stable business checking accounts and merchant processing.

-Banking challenges -- and solutions -- for cannabis seed companies
+Banking challenges -- and solutions -- for cannabis seeds and hemp seeds

 Both feminized and not, cannabis seeds are probably in the most confusing and unsettled legal landscape of all related commodities and market sectors.